Dallas Market Center - Market Center Management Company

 Morris is a graduate of Texas A&M University and holds a B.B.A. in Marketing.
 Morris and her husband, Greg, have two sons, Colin and Blake.

-Professional organization affiliations and board positions have included: Design Industries Foundation Fighting AIDS (DIFFA), Dallas Convention & Visitors Bureau Board member, and Texas Retailers Association Board member.
+Professional organization affiliations and board positions have included: Dallas Convention & Visitors Bureau board member, Texas Retailers Association board member, Executive Women’s Roundtable, Dallas Regional Chamber, WithIt, Women’s Leadership Development Network, ART, and Design Industries Foundation Fighting AIDS (DIFFA).

 Mitzi TallyMitzi Tally is executive vice president of administrative services responsible for lease administration, exhibitor services, trade show administration and trade show operations, and legal and insurance administration.